Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \subsection{Subtree extraction of the uniform spanning tree}

-A method which seems promising to obtain an element of $\TT{G}{n}$ with a prescribed distribution, consists in first extracting a UST $\bt$ of $G$, and then to extract by a second (random) procedure, a subtree $\bt'$ of $\bt$.
+A method that seems promising to obtain an element of $\TT{G}{n}$ with a prescribed distribution, is a two steps procedure: first, sample a UST $\bt$ of $G$, and then, extract by a second (random) procedure, a subtree $\bt'$ of $\bt$. \\ S. Wagner \cite{Wagner2019}, gives a lower bound on the probability that a randomly chosen uniformly in $\TTT{G}$, is spanning (depending on a linear lower bound on the minimum degree of the nodes).
+Chin et al. \cite{Chin18} obtained that if ${\bt}(G)$ is a uniform random unrooted tree in $\TTT{G}$, then

-It turns out that getting a uniform element $\bt'$ of $\TT{G}{n}$ by this methods seems really difficult (but possible, using non efficient rejection methods).
-Extracting a uniform node of $\bt$ gives a uniform node of $G$, so a uniform element of $\TT{G}{1}$, this is trivial, but if one wants to extract a uniform element of $\TT{G}{2}$ that is a uniform edge of $G$, by a random choice of an edge of $\bt$, then one has to face that $\P(e \in E(\bt))$ is a complex function of the graph $G$, as shown by Pemantle \cite{PE04}.
-We were not able to find a method not relying on standard rejection method, using the explicit computation of $\P(e \in E(\bt))$.
+It turns out that getting a uniform element $\bt'$ of $\TT{G}{n}$ by such a two step procedure seems really difficult except when $n$ is very small (and maybe, an obstruction comes from the fact that the edges of the uniform spanning trees form a determinantal process, as shown by Burton \& Pemantle \cite{Burton-Pemantle}).

-However, extraction of subtrees of UST allows to obtain some interesting models; we review some of them here, but additional ways to extract random subtrees from a tree are examined in Section \ref{sec:exact_samp}.
+However, extraction of subtrees of UST allows us to obtain some interesting models; we review some of them here, but additional ways to extract random subtrees from a tree are examined in Section \ref{sec:exact_samp}.